zola-25/zola-25.github.io/_posts/2021-05-05-signalR-loading-bar-with-cancellation-button-in-10-minutes.md

 }
 ```

 And that's it.
-Our loading bar will take as long to crawl across the screen as the number of seconds we give it.
+Our loading bar will take as long to crawl across the screen as the number of seconds we specify.
 If we click the cancel button, it will notify the `CancellationToken` we passed to our action method that our long running process is cancelled and to exit early from the action method.

 The CancellationToken can be passed down into other class methods and View Components, so the user always has the ability to cancel a long running process.
 Also, if they navigate away from the site page while the long process is still executing, the `CancellationToken` will be activated and the action method exited, freeing up computational or thread resources.